aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ## Working with Merged Cells

-In a table, multiple cells can be merged together into a single cell.
+In a table, several cells can be merged together into a single cell.
 This is useful when certain rows require a title or large blocks of text which span across the width of the table.
 This can only be achieved by merging some of the cells in the table into a single cell.
 Aspose.Words supports merged cells when working with all input formats including when importing HTML content.

 ### Merged Cells in Aspose.Words